fabienheureux/fabienheureux.github.io/content/django_default_security_youtube.md

 +++
 title = "YouTube & Django security middleware" date = 2022-03-20
-description = "Embedding videos in Django templates can lead to an error from YouTube: _This video is unavailable_.
+description = "Embedding videos in Django templates can lead to an error from YouTube: This video is unavailable.
 Let's see what causes it and how it can be fixed."
 +++

 On a recent Wagtail project, I had to embed YouTube music videos.